pthom/northwind_psql/README.md

 #### 3. stop docker-compose

-Stop the server that was launched by `docker compuse up` via `Ctrl-C`, then remove the containers via:
+Stop the server that was launched by `docker compose up` via `Ctrl-C`, then remove the containers via:

 ```bash
 docker-compose down